 Loveliness in me lies!
-In the dark pall, Whereon the deep cerulcan deeper glows.
+In the dark pall, Whereon the deep cerulean deeper glows.
 Whence the pale lily and blood-hearted rose Draw regal splendour!
-Flag of the King of trees, emblem of Death am 1, And man's surrender-
+Flag of the King of trees, emblem of Death am I,

-Beneath my sombre cloak, man his first succour drew; To me at last all men must turn anew.
-Unknown the stars would burn but for my mantle: Man's dreams and fears are mine, his secrets half-divine-None can dissemble!
+Beneath my sombre cloak, man his first succour drew: To me at last all men must turn anew.
+Unknown the stars would burn but for my mantle: Man's dreams and fears are mine, his secrets half-divine None can dissemble!
 I in the bowels of earth uncover untold worth, Where subterranean flames quiver and tremble.

-Where subterranean flames quiver and tremble.
-I guard the deeps of seas, I keep the crumbling bones Of the dear dead, even the weak lower's groan's Shield from cold laughter!
-I close the cowards eyes, Bear his dull spirit to the Hereafter!
+I guard the deeps of seas, I keep the crumbling bones Of the dear dead; even the weak lover's groan's Shield from cold laughter!
+I close the cowards eyes, Bear his dull spirit to the Hercafter!
 I see the Player throw off his poor disguise, Assume the master-role!
 I pitying trace The fearful murderer's lone hiding-place!
-I know the miser's hoard, good done without reward, The hidden sins of man, small deeds of grace.
-The tirde beneath my wing find sleep and comforting: The sick and sorrowing seek my embrace.
+I know the miser's board, good done without reward, The hidden sins of man, small deeds of grace.
+The tired beneath my wing find sleep and comforting: The sick and sorrowing seek my embrace.

 Wherefore, then, having eyes, my loveliness despise?
 Wherefore my dark delights spurn ever more.
-Pluck rather from their place what hath so little grace- Servants so poor!
+Pluck rather from their place what hath so little grace-Servants so poor!

 Loveliness in me lies, all wisdom's store!

-Without me, ye are nought: I am the greater part- I am mars' inner heart, life's very core!
-Complement ye of me; complement I of thee - What would ye more?
-Though I am black, 'tis I for whom the poets sigh, Of whom all heaven knows: Death, sleep, oblivion, rest and repose!
+Without me, ye are nought: I am the greater part-

+I am man's inner heart, life's very core!

+Complement ye of me; complement I of thee-

+What would ye more?

+Though I am black, 'tis I for whom the poets sigh,

+Of whom all heaven knows:

+Death, sleep, oblivion, rest and repose!

 Deep am I as the sea; high heaven cradled me;